VincentSheehan22/UCDPA_vincentsheehan/README.md

 #### Web Scraping
-Dataset collection via web scraping was explored, but the tabular data on NHL.com was found to be implemented as ReactTable objects, and not parsable with the BeautifulSoup library.
+Dataset collection via web scraping was explored, but the tabular data on NHL.com was found to be implemented as ReactTable objects, and not parsable with the BeautifulSoup package.

 #### Pandas File Reading
 NHL.com provides the stats data for download in Excel format.
 This was found to be the most direct approach to acquiring the dataset.
-However, the table view, and thus export, is limited to 100 rows per page.
+However, the table view, and thus exported Excel file, is limited to 100 rows per page.

 A script - `get_data_urls.py` - was created for pagination of the tabular data by incrementing the page number within the URL, writing all page URLs to file for future reference.
 It is left as an exercise, beyond the scope of this